TV Meteorologist

 Tornado debris signature.
 Radar can tell the difference between rain and hail and other “targets”.
 When a tornado starts lifting things in the air the radar can show that, often called a debris ball.
 It is helpful because farther away from the radar dish, as the earth curves away from the beam, what we see are radar targets above the surface as opposed the the actual tornado.
 The TDS gives more confidence that the rotation is actually on the ground.
 Thanks! https://en.m.wikipedia.org/wiki/Tornado_debris_signature

-Asked by DJ about 5 years ago
+Asked by nofe2o3 over 5 years ago